dav1dchang/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+It's an open source library that solves the problem of repetition in building components.

 1. Describe component state.

+It's an object that determines how the component renders and behaves.
+It's what allows the components to be dynamic and interactive.

 1. Describe props.

+They are objects that are used to pass data from one component to the next.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+They are anything that affects something outside the scope of the current function being executed.
+You sync effects utilizing the hook useEffect().

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.